Jessie Dowling

 • Jelly Bean

-I bought Jelly Bean from an endurance rider in New York to train for the the MOngol Derby.
+I bought Jelly Bean from an endurance rider in New York to train for the the Mongol Derby.
 He was too much horse for her and had 'race brain" and indeed at my first 30 mile ride with him at GMHA in Vermont in 2022 he wildly cantered sideways much of the race.
-Over the past two years, as my horsemanshp skills increased and my relationship with him deepened Jelly Bean just fisinshed his firse 50 mile ride since 2019 without a meltdown or sideways stride.
+Over the past four years, as my horsemanship skills increased and my relationship with him deepened and in 2024 Jelly Bean completed his first 50 mile ride since 2019 without a meltdown or sideways stride.
 He is goofy and sensitive and very eager to please, what had been labeled race brain was actually just anxiety and we are working to build his confidence every day.
 Jelly is an excellent teacher and loves to lead the team.

 • Maggie

 I was gifted Maggie along with her sister Sadie in 2011 when she was a weanling.
 She has grown into the most reliable and confident horse I have ever met.
-She takes care of beginner riders and loves to trot out on trail.
+She takes care of beginner riders and loves to trot out on trail, with multiple 50 mile completions as well as Limited Distance rides.
 She knows what she wants and and loves her job.

 • SADIE

-Sadie is Maggie's half sister and she is full of love, she is calm and sensitive
+Sadie is Maggie's half sister and she is full of love, she is calm and sensitive.
+In 2025 she completed her first two Limited Distance Rides and she loves to run around in the woods with her herd.

 If you'd like to hear my story, check out my upcoming speaking engagements or reach out to arrange a talk in your town.